ftCLI/FoundryTools-CLI/README.md

 Both files can be edited manually or using the character interface.

+**Step 2** can be executed, after reviewing `fonts_data.csv`, running the `ftcli assistant commit` command.

 ### ftcli assistant ui

-Opens the character user interface to edit the styles_mapping.json and fonts_data.csv files.
+Opens the character user interface to edit the `styles_mapping.json` and `fonts_data.csv` files.
+If one or both files do not exist, they will be automatically created.

 **Usage**